 Iceland Among Sinking Island Nations

-Recent data about the Atlantic Meridional Overturning Circulation (AMOC) has thrust Iceland into the spotlight alongside other nations facing existential threats due to climate change.
-At the ongoing United Nations climate conference in Brazil, discussions about the status of the AMOC have heightened awareness, prompting our government and the Minister of Environment, Energy, and Climate to convene a National Security Council to address this issue.
+Recent data on the Atlantic Meridional Overturning Circulation (AMOC) has placed Iceland in that same conversation, alongside nations facing existential risks from climate change.
+At the ongoing United Nations climate conference in Brazil, the state of the AMOC has been a live topic, serious enough that our government and the Minister of Environment, Energy, and Climate convened a National Security Council to examine it.

-The AMOC is not identical to the Gulf Stream, as many might assume.
-It comprises a system of currents in the Atlantic Ocean that transports warm surface waters northward and cold deep waters southward.
-Scientists’ analysis recently indicated a significant risk of AMOC weakening or collapsing if global temperatures continue to rise.
-This would become an irreversible tipping point, with severe implications for Iceland, as it would disrupt the warm currents vital to our climate.
-The consequences could lead to a drastic cooling in Europe amid an era of global warming, alongside severe weather fluctuations and accelerated sea level rise along the US East Coast.
+The AMOC is not the same thing as the Gulf Stream, though the two are often confused.
+It is a system of currents running through the Atlantic Ocean, carrying warm surface water northward and cold deep water southward.
+Recent scientific analysis points to a significant risk of the AMOC weakening or collapsing if global temperatures keep rising — and that would be an irreversible tipping point.
+For Iceland, it would mean the disruption of the warm currents that define our climate.
+More broadly, it could bring a sharp cooling across Europe even as the planet warms overall, violent weather swings, and accelerated sea level rise along the US East Coast.

 A Broader Context